 4. Minimise large-scale changes to your data

 If your data is in need of rearrangement, we therefore request that you perform this work before your initial backup.
 Thereafter, it is best to keep large-scale changes to a minimum.
-On this subject please see further the section on our best practice page which details the changes that cause TSM to resend data to the HFS.
+On this subject please see further the section on our best practice page which details the changes that cause the resend of data to the HFS.

 5. Keep partitions to a reasonable size

-TSM processes data one partition at a time.
-If, therefore, you have a very large amount of data to back up - say, several terabytes - then TSM may find it difficult to process.
+The HFS backup client processes data one partition at a time.
+If, therefore, you have a very large amount of data to back up - say, several terabytes - then the client software may find it difficult to process.
 This is especially noticeable if there is a large number of files in one partition - more than a few million - even if the quantity of data is low.

 We therefore request that server account owners ensure that their data is appropriately arranged before the initial backup.
 If you have several terabytes of data or more than a few million files, have it spread across a number of partitions.